That’s right, we’ve got 17 heat press tips and tricks for you in this article today.

 For a visual demonstration of using the carrier sheet to align HTV, watch the video below.

-Do You Have Any More Heat Press Tips?
+More Heat Press Tips?

 We’d love to hear from you if you have any more heat press tips or tricks.
 We know that there are plenty that we have missed!
 So if you leave one in the comment section below then we’d love to include it – there’s always room for more.